wake/Silex-Twig-Assetic-Integration-Provider/README.md

-# Twig Assetic Integration Provider
+# Silex Twig Assetic Integration Provider

 This is an integration library of [Twig](http://twig.sensiolabs.org) and [Assetic](https://github.com/kriswallsmith/assetic) works for [Silex](http://silex.sensiolabs.org/).